bugmaschine/mixscribe/README.md

 mixscribe is like an radio recorder and it checks for looping parts.
 It works by recording and then checking if it's starts overlaping with a previous part of the already saved audio.
 If it does it than saves the file and wait's until the a different mix is played.

-PS: please don't sue me ard, and yes i know the code is shit.
+PS: please don't sue me ard, and yes i know the code is bad.

 # Instalation